 What types of equity release product are there?

 There are two main types of equity release available - lifetime mortgages and home reversion plans.

 A lifetime mortgage is a mortgage secured against your home, which allows you to release a cash-lump sum from the equity (or value) held in your property.
 With a lifetime mortgage, you retain ownership of your home and can still benefit from any price increases.

 There are a number of different lifetime mortgages available on the market which we show you in detail in this section of the website.
 These include:

-Home reversion plans involve selling part or all of your home to a home reversion provider in return for a cash lump sum.
+Home reversion involves selling part or all of your home to a home reversion plan provider in return for a cash lump sum.
 This is usually higher than the sum you can raise from a lifetime mortgage.
 While all or part of your home will belong to someone else, you can remain living there for the rest of your life rent-free.

-A home reversion plan is not a loan and so there's no interest to pay.
+Home reversion plans are not loans and so there's no interest to pay.
 However, if your property increases in value, you will only benefit from the increase in value of the proportion you still own.
 Find out more about home reversion here.

 Equity release may not be right for everyone.
 It may affect your entitlement to state benefits and it will reduce the value of your estate.

-What are the differences between lifetime mortgages and home reversion?
+What are the differences between lifetime mortgages and home reversion plans?

 The fundamental difference between the two is when you take out a lifetime mortgage you still own your own home.
-But with a home reversion plan, you actually sell a share of your home in exchange for a lump sum of money or a lifetime of regular income.
+But with home reversion plans, you actually sell a share of your home in exchange for a lump sum of money or a lifetime of regular income.